IT'S POLLTATO TIME: vote for your favourite way to consume potatoes

 Hard agree

-by the clicking of her thumbs, something canine (flamboyant goon tie included), Monday, 15 December 2025 23:13 (three days ago)
+by the clicking of her thumbs, something canine (flamboyant goon tie included), Monday, 15 December 2025 23:13 (one month ago)

 I like tater tots.
 Tbh there is not really any preparation anyone has mentioned that doesn't seem good.